jvitormelo/jvitormelo/README.md

--  Hi, I’m @jvitormelo
+-  Hi, I’m João Vitor
 -  I’m interested in learning more about back-end and become a fullstack developer.
 -  I’m currently working with Vue and Typescript, but I’m also learning React, NestJs.
--  I’m looking to collaborate on any typescript project.
--  To contact, just send me a message on linkedin..
+-  To contact, just send me a message on linkedin.

 <!---
 jvitormelo/jvitormelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.